jasonacox/Build-OpenSSL-cURL/README.md

 _OpenSSL Engine Note: By default, the OpenSSL source disables ENGINE support for iOS builds.
 To force this active use this and the static engine support will be included:_ `./build.sh -e`

 _Mac Catalyst Note: Static libraries can be built for Mac Catalyst.
 This requires a current version of Xcode (11.6+).
 To build Catalyst binaries use the switch:_ `./build.sh -m`

+Minimum macOS, iOS and tvOS target build versions are set by default in the build scripts or can be specified using command line arguments indicated above.
+Apple Silicon arm64 macOS targets will need to be 11.0 or higher.

 ## Quick Start